xinwenfu/tst-dht-lab--pcb-2/README.md

 ## 4. Start and log into the Ubuntu VM

 - Within the *Terminal*, run /ls/dev to see ttyACM0.
 - When the micro-usb cable of the IoT kit is unplugged from your host computer, ttyACM0 disappears.

+**macOS host**:
+- The Ubuntu VM has to be started as [root](https://forums.virtualbox.org/viewtopic.php?f=8&t=107333#p527198)!
+  1. Start VirtualBox using `sudo virtualbox` within a terminal
+  2. Within VirtualBox, push the + button to add the Ubuntu VM, which is located within your home folder as a .vdi file
+  3. Then just start your guest OS and USB devices should work

 **Note**: The VM is already configured to use the IoT kit through its *USB Device Filters* (This VM -> Settings -> USB) within VirtualBox.
 <!-- as shown below.
 Once the VM starts, the COMX port on Windows disappears.
 When the VM is shut down, the COMX port on Windows shows up again. -->